tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The client MAY use this PSK for future handshakes by including the ticket value in the "pre_shared_key" extension in its ClientHello ({{pre-shared-key-extension}}).
-Servers may send multiple tickets on a single connection, for instance after post-handshake authentication.
+Servers MAY send multiple tickets on a single connection, either immediately after each other or after specific events.
+For instance, the server might send a new ticket after post-handshake authentication in order to encapsulate the additional client authentication state.
+Clients SHOULD attempt to use each ticket no more than once, with more recent tickets being used first.
 For handshakes that do not use a resumption_psk, the resumption_context is a string of [[TBD: This is not safe now that we allow additional server signatures with PSK:
 OPEN ISSUE https://github.com/tlswg/tls13-spec/issues/558]]